 - The Leaving Hospital Planner helps you work with others to make good plans for leaving hospital.
-You can use it to record information that you and the people who support you need to know about your hopes and choices as part of the plan.
+You can use it to record information that you and the people who support you need to know.
+This includes your hopes and choices, as part of the plan.
 It also helps you keep track of meetings and who is doing what to make the plan happen.

 Download the Leaving Home Planner here: Discharge Planner .

 - The Independence Pack has lots of useful information including:

 Although many services are provided by the NHS, some are provided by Calderdale Council such as: